Paul2071/castle-nextjs/README.md

 A brief overview of this project:

+Update: 25/8/2022

+Sacked off the webscraping for now.
+Discovered mongodb and decided to incorporate that into this project.
+Once I have the routes set up and the front end doign what I want it to do, I will have a choice whether to try and scrape the data I want or to populate it manually...

+Next step, pagination.

+//Initial brief below

 I have a long list of things I want to play around with in tech, clsoe to top of that list is Next.js and web scraping.

 I thought to combine the two and throw in something I am interested in too - in this case, castles.